 Cloudfy and JCurve collaboration

-The Cloudfy team worked closely with JCurve to implement a new hybrid business to business (B2B) and business to consumer (B2C) ecommerce solution with full NetSuite integration for Foodcare Systems Australia.
+The Cloudfy team worked closely with JCurve to implement a new hybrid business to business (B2B) and direct to consumer (D2C) ecommerce solution with full NetSuite integration for Foodcare Systems Australia.

 Foodcare Systems were looking for a single customer-centric online solution for their B2B and B2C customers to replace their Magento website.
 Their solution was an ecommerce portal fully integrated with NetSuite.